Infineon/mtb-example-xmc43-ethcat-ssc/README.md

 # XMC4300 EtherCAT SSC

 This code example demonstrates the implementation of an EtherCAT slave node using the Beckhoff Slave Stack Code (SSC) Tool to generate the slave stack code for XMC4300 Relax EtherCAT Kit.
+Alternatively, XMC4800 IoT Connectivity Kit is also supported for this code example.

 [View this README on GitHub.](https://github.com/Infineon/mtb-example-xmc43-ethcat-ssc)